Nigerian ambassador is next UN General Assembly president

 Muhammad-Bande succeeds Maria Fernanda Espinosa of Ecuador.

-The 61-year-old career diplomat is a native of Zagga in northwest Nigeria and has a master's degree in political science from Boston University.
+The 61-year-old diplomat was born in Zagga, in northwest Nigeria, and has a master's degree in political science from Boston University and a Ph.D. in the same field from the University of Toronto.